sourya/sourya.github.io/_posts/2018-09-21-zero-downtime-migrations.md

 3. Write a script that updates the existing rows with the default value.
 4. Add the not-null constraint if required.

+**[UPDATE]:** Postgres 11 brings in a change that makes `ADD COLUMN` with `DEFAULT` values fast by marshaling them for existing rows only as necessary.
+(Quoted from [here](https://brandur.org/postgres-default)).
+Thanks to [Sanket Saurav](https://twitter.com/sanketsaurav) for pointing this out.

-Some application frameworks like Django do not set a default on the DB at all.
+ORMs of some application frameworks like Django do not set a default on the DB at all.
 They handle it in the application.

 ### Adding an index